-Have your kids tried the skittles science experiment rainbow by mixing skittles with water?
-Don’t you just love it when you find easy arts + crafts for kids that use minimal supplies you probably already have at home?
+Don’t you love it when you find easy arts + crafts for kids that use minimal supplies you probably already have at home?
 I do!
-You need to check out this easy Skittles Rainbow Science Experiment!

 My kids absolutely love science experiments!
-They still can’t stop talking about our easy volcano science experiment.
+They still can’t stop talking about the volcano science experiment.
 I think that one won me mother of the year.
 This one is no different.

 Materials Required: